L-Blondy/up-fetch/README.md

 import { withRetry } from 'up-fetch/adapters'
 ```

-Wrap your fetch implementation with the `withRetry` adapter:
+Enhance your fetch implementation with retry capabilities:

 ```ts
 const fetcher = withRetry(fetch)
 ```

-Then pass the fetcher to the `up` function:
+And pass it to the `up` function:

 ```ts
 const upfetch = up(fetcher, () => ({